 Kansas City police probe shooting of Black teen who went to wrong house to pick up his younger brothers

-Police haven't identified the shooter or his race.
-Information that officials have now does not point to the crime being racially motivated, but Graves said that aspect also remains under investigation.
+Police have not identified the shooter or his race, though civil rights attorney Ben Crump told The Star the shooter appears to be white.
+Information that officials have now does not point to the shooting being racially motivated, but Graves said that aspect also remains under investigation.

-Police initially said Yarl was in stable condition but had a life-threatening injury.
-His current condition has not been released, other than he is stable.

-Graves said Sunday that the homeowner who allegedly shot the teen was taken into custody Thursday and placed on a 24-hour hold.
-While searching the scene for evidence, detectives found the firearm allegedly used.
-Law enforcement released the suspect pending further investigation after consulting with the Clay County Prosecutor's Office.
+Graves said Sunday that the homeowner was taken into custody Thursday and placed on a 24-hour hold.
+While searching the scene for evidence, detectives found the firearm used.
+Law enforcement released the suspect pending further investigation after consulting with the Clay County prosecutor's office.

+Clay County Prosecutor Zachary Thompson released a statement on Monday saying his office had not yet received a criminal referral from the Kansas City Police Department regarding the case.

+"We are actively working with law enforcement in an attempt to speed up that process," Thompson wrote.

 Missouri law allows a person to be held up to 24 hours for a felony investigation.
 At that point, the person must be released or arrested and formally charged.
 In order to arrest someone, law enforcement needs a formal victim statement, forensic evidence and other information for a case file to be completed, Graves said.

-Mayor Quinton Lucas, who attended the news conference, said the police department understands the community's concern that the shooting could be racially motivated.
-He said some members of the police department attended a protest Sunday in the neighborhood where the shooting took place to listen to community members' concerns.
+Mayor Quinton Lucas, who attended the news conference, said police understand the community's concern that the shooting could be racially motivated.
+Some members of the police department attended Sunday's protest in the neighborhood where the shooting took place to listen to community concerns, he said.

 "This is not something that has been dismissed, marginalized or diminished in any way.
 This is something that is getting the full attention of the Kansas City Police Department," Lucas said.

-Civil rights attorney Ben Crump told The Star on Sunday that his Florida-based law firm has been retained by the teen's family.
+Crump told The Star on Sunday that the family has retained his Florida-based law firm.

 Crump has represented the families in several high-profile cases including Trayvon Martin, Michael Brown, Ahmaud Arbery, Breonna Taylor and George Floyd.

-He said the homeowner initially shot the teen in the head and then a second time after the boy fell to the ground.
-The family also has retained Lee Merritt, a Texas-based civil rights attorney who has previously represented the family of Cameron Lamb, who was fatally shot by KCPD detective Eric DeValkenaere in 2019.
+Crump said the homeowner initially shot the teen in the head and then a second time after the boy fell to the ground.
+The family also has retained Lee Merritt, a Texas-based civil rights attorney who previously represented the family of Cameron Lamb, who was fatally shot by Kansas City police detective Eric DeValkenaere in 2019.

-Crump said based on what he was told by the teen's family, the shooter is white.
+Crump said that judging by what he was told by the teen's family, the shooter is white.

 "It is inescapable not to acknowledge the racial dynamics at play," he said.